temporalio/features/README.md

 - Investigate support for changing server versions
 - CI support
   - Support using a commit hash and alternative git location for an SDK to run against
-  - Decide whether the matrix of different SDK versions and such is really part of this repo or part of CI tooling